Interstate 80: Iowa

 I-80 is the longest Interstate Highway in Iowa.
 It extends from west to east across the central portion of the state through the population centers of Council Bluffs, Des Moines, and the Quad Cities.
 It enters the state at the Missouri River in Council Bluffs and heads east through the southern Iowa drift plain.
 In the Des Moines metropolitan area, I-80 meets up with I-35 and the two routes bypass Downtown Des Moines together while I-235 proceeds straight through the metro and rejoins both on the far side.
 In Ankeny, the Interstates split and I-80 continues east.
 On the west edge of the Iowa City metropolitan area, it intersects I-380, a segment of the Avenue of the Saints.
 Northwest of the Quad Cities in Walcott is Iowa 80, the world's largest truckstop.
 I-80 passes along the northern edge of Davenport and Bettendorf and leaves Iowa via the Fred Schwengel Memorial Bridge over the Mississippi River into Illinois.
 The majority of the highway runs through farmland, yet roughly a third of Iowa's population live along the I-80 corridor.

 Illinois

 In Illinois, I-80 runs from the Fred Schwengel Memorial Bridge across the Mississippi River south to an intersection with I-74.
 It then runs east across north-central Illinois just north of the Illinois River to Joliet.
-I-80 continues east and joins I-94 just before entering Indiana.
+I-80 continues east through the southern suburbs of Chicago and joins I-94 just before entering Indiana.